ENSURE YOUR CHOICE IS THE RIGHT CHOICE

-Tread wear indicators appear when the tires only have 2/32 inch or less of tread remaining.
+When your tires only have 2/32 of an inch or less of tread remaining, the wear indicators in each tire’s grooves will be level with the outer tread surface.
+All-season tires have one set of these indicators on each tire.
+Winter tires will often have two sets of wear indicators: the higher set, which shows the tread level safe for winter driving, and the lower set, which show the tread level safe for spring, summer and fall usage.
 Rubber in tires ages over time.
 This also applies to the spare tire (if available), even if it is never used.
 Multiple factors including time, temperature, loading conditions and improper inflation, affect how fast a tire ages.

 WARNING SIGNS THAT YOUR VEHICLE WILL NEED TIRE REPLACEMENT:

 There are many factors that can cause tire wear such as your driving style and tire maintenance habits.
-Tire replacement is absolutely needed when the tread wear indicators appear.
-A tire’s built-in tread wear indicators look like narrow strips of smooth rubber across the tread and become visible as the tire surface wears.
+Tire replacement is absolutely needed when the tread wear indicators are flush with the outer tread surface.
+A tire’s built-in tread wear indicators look like narrow strips of smooth rubber across the tread grooves and become closer to the surface as the tire wears.

 DIGITAL AND MECHANICAL TOOLS

 A quick and easy way is with a tread depth gauge.
 It measures tread depth from 0 to 19/32 inch.
 These tools come in either digital or mechanical versions.